Jung as a Boundary Protocol: Non-Retroactive Accountability When Meaning Is Committed

 8.1 Ghost Drift as Emergency Intelligence

 Ghost Drift can function under critical conditions, such as urgent, high-stress prompts.
-In these contexts, it enables AI to recursively restructure its responses based on user input, creating "Emergency Structural Intelligence."
 In emergencies, accountability usually evaporates.
 Ghost Drift ensures that even in a crisis, the AI produces outputs with clear assumptions and boundaries (High ATS), which is critical for decision support.

 8.2 Strategic Prompt Design for Crisis